battmanux/OpenDATUM/CONTRIBUTING.md

 we will help you fit the project architectural structure and rules in order to simplify the pull request acceptance.

 # Ground Rules
+- Messages, documentation, variables names and comments are written in english
 - Never point out that someone else did wrong.
 Always show a way that could benefit to all.
 - Show respect for the code of others as you expect respect for yours
 - Show respect for your own code otherwise I will never merge it in the master branch.